EMERGING GLOBAL LEADERS INTERNSHIP PROGRAM

 resume; brief writing sample; contact information for 4 references.

-MUST include "International Affairs Internship Application Spring 2017"
+MUST include "International Affairs Internship Application Summer 2017"

 in the e-mail subject line.
 No phone calls please.